 Punctuality, attendance, and reliability are essential values.
 Tardiness and irregular attendance cause valuable learning time to be lost and takes time away from opportunities.
 Regular attendance and punctuality are keys to a student's academic success, as there is a direct relationship between regular, punctual attendance and success in school.
+In addition to academic success, regular school attendance has positive impacts on mental health and well-being and social development.

 Parents must notify the school if a student will be late or absent for a class.